Use The Last Samurai for emotional fuel. I used it before to explain all seven positions, but it still has power.

 When you get yourself into the proper posture, balance, and physical attitude it will feel wonderful.
 Like you are there, as if you had succeeded.
 Later on in the day, if you will check, you will see that you have slipped back into your old role-posture.

-Feel as if you are hanging from a wire attached to the center of your head.
+You will have aligned yourself.
+Feel as if you were suspended from a string to the middle of your head.

 Be as relaxed as possible.
 Just hang there

 This is a serious yet difficult project.
 To assist yourself look at how others are standing.
 Look at how most movie heroes are standing.
 Watch elite athletes as they stand, as they perform.